-GENERAL PROCEDURES FOR REPORTING A CRIME OR EMERGENCY)CRIME REPORTING
+GENERAL PROCEDURES FOR REPORTING A CRIME (OR EMERGENCY)

-Crime victims and witnesses to a crime, regardless of the crime, are encouraged to promptly report incidents to the Oklahoma State University Center for Health Sciences Department of Public Safety or other appropriate police agencies.
-To report a crime, the victim, if he or she elects to, or witness needs only to call the police and a police officer will meet them to gather information.
-An official report will be made with copies available to the victim after a completed investigation.
+Crime victims and witnesses to a crime, regardless of the crime, are encouraged to promptly report incidents to the OSU-CHS Department of Public Safety or other appropriate police agencies.
+To report a crime, the victim, if he or she elects to, or witness, needs only to call the police and a police officer will meet them to gather information.
+An official report will be made, with copies available to the victim, after a completed investigation.
 Each month, the number of incidents in each category of crime are counted and reported to the Oklahoma State Bureau of Investigation, which in turn provides the information to the Federal Bureau of Investigation.

-Each year, the FBI publishes a book of crime statistics, "Crime in the United States," which includes accurate accounting of the criminal incidents that occurred on the Oklahoma State University Center for Health Sciences campus.
+Each year, the FBI publishes a book of crime statistics, Crime in the United States, which includes accurate accounting of the criminal incidents that occurred on the OSU-CHS campus.

-To report a crime in progress, dial 911 and from a campus phone or call 918-625-8592 when off campus or using a cell phone.
+To report a crime in progress, dial 911 from a campus phone or call 918-625-8592 (CHS Tulsa Campus) or 918-453-3572 (Tahlequah Campus) when off campus or using a cell phone.